Court orders ban on harmful pesticide, says EPA violated law

 In a split decision, the court said Thursday that Pruitt, a Republican forced to resign earlier this summer amid ethics scandals, violated federal law by ignoring the conclusions of agency scientists that chlorpyrifos is harmful.

-"The panel held that there was no justification for the EPA's decision in its 2017 order to maintain a tolerance for chlorpyrifos in the face of scientific evidence that its residue on food causes neurodevelopmental damage to children," Appeals Court Judge Jed S. Rakoff wrote in the majority's opinion.
+"The panel held that there was no justification for the EPA's decision in its 2017 order to maintain a tolerance for chlorpyrifos in the face of scientific evidence that its residue on food causes neurodevelopmental damage to children," Judge Jed S. Rakoff wrote in the court's opinion.

-EPA spokesman Michael Abboud said the agency was reviewing the decision.
-It could appeal the ruling to the Supreme Court.
+Michael Abboud, spokesman for acting EPA Administrator Andrew Wheeler, said the agency was reviewing the decision, but it had been unable to "fully evaluate the pesticide using the best available, transparent science."

+EPA could potentially appeal to the Supreme Court since one member of the three-judge panel dissented from the majority ruling.

-Environmental groups and public health advocates hailed the court's action as a major victory.
+Environmental groups and public health advocates celebrated the court's action as a major success.

 "Some things are too sacred to play politics with, and our kids top the list," said Erik Olson, senior director of health and food at the Natural Resources Defense Council.
 "The court has made it clear that children's health must come before powerful polluters.
 This is a victory for parents everywhere who want to feed their kids fruits and veggies without fear it's harming their brains or poisoning communities."